-JournalNow.com Football: Coaches' clipboard
+JournalNow.com football: Coaches' clipboard

-Conference play begins Friday night for most area high school football teams, and one of the best matchups in Forsyth County is No. 4-ranked Reagan (1-2) at No. 1 East Forsyth (3-0) in the Central Piedmont 4-A.
+Conference play is in full swing for Triad high school football teams, and one of Friday night's best matchups is the Central Piedmont 4-A game between No. 3-ranked Glenn (1-0, 2-1) and No. 2 Reagan (1-0, 2-2) in Pfafftown.

-Reagan coach Josh McGee and East Forsyth coach Todd Willert broke down the matchup and their teams with JournalNow.com's Joe Sirera:
+Glenn coach Antwon Stevenson and Reagan coach Josh McGee broke down the matchup and their teams with JournalNow.com's Joe Sirera:

 JOSH McGEE, Reagan